breakintoprogram/cerberus/cat/README.md

 ### Prerequisites

-As per Alan Toone's 0xFE BIOS, this requires the slightly modified version of Paul Stoffregen's PS2 Keyboard library.
+As per Alan Toone's 0xFE BIOS, this requires a slightly modified version of Paul Stoffregen's PS2 Keyboard library.

-- Download the library from here as a ZIP file https://github.com/PaulStoffregen/PS2Keyboard
-- Install the library in the Arduino IDE
-- Locate the file PS2Keyboard.h
-	- In Windows this may be in Documents/Arduino/libraries/PS2Keyboard-master
-- Edit the #define for PS2_F12 (~ line 65)
-	- `#define PS2_F12 1 // Change from 0 to 1`
-- Compile the sketch and upload to the ATmega328p via an FTDI cable
+This is included in the source for your convenience within the src subfolder.

 ### Compiling